SaraLerma/The-Pragmatic-Programmer/README.md

 ## 2. The Cat Ate My Source Code

 Take responsibility for your career and don’t be afraid to admit ignorance or error.
-When you make a mistake, admit and **provide options - don’t make lame excuses**, or blame someone or something else.
+When you make a mistake, admit and <span style="color:lightgreen;">**provide options - don’t make lame excuses**</span>, or blame someone or something else.
 *Tip – talk to the rubber duck before your coworker.*

-**Don’t say it can’t be done; explain what can be done** to salvage the situation.
+<span style="color:lightgreen;">**Don’t say it can’t be done; explain what can be done**</span> to salvage the situation.
 Think: “I don’t know but I will find out”.

 ## 3. Software Entropy